Give Back in Cuba

 Ability to independently collect and register data.

-Must be an experienced snorkeler, or a certified diver if you plan on diving.
+Must be an experienced snorkeler if you plan to snorkel.

 Top 3 Reasons to Become an IOI Volunteer in Cuba